Stan015/learn-java/README.md

 # Java Practice

-Here I document what I learn from online resources to better understand java.
+Here I document what I learnt from online resources to better understand java.

 ## The anatomy of java